 - 16.1.1 Unless the winner is determined by DLS (see clause 16.5) the side which has scored in its one innings a total of runs in excess of that scored by the opposing side in its one completed innings shall win the match.
 See clause 13.3 (Completed innings).
-Note also 16.4 (Winning hit or extras). - 16.1.2 Save for circumstances where a match is awarded to a team as a consequence of the opposing team's refusal to play (clause 16.2), a result can be achieved only if both teams have had the opportunity of batting for at least 20 overs, unless one team has been all out in less than 5 overs or unless the team batting second scores enough runs to win in less than 5 overs. - 16.1.3 Save for circumstances where a match is awarded to a team as a consequence of the opposing team's refusal to play (clause 16.2), all matches in which both teams have not had an opportunity of batting for a minimum of 5 overs, shall be declared a No Result.
+Note also 16.4 (Winning hit or extras). - 16.1.2 Save for circumstances where a match is awarded to a team as a consequence of the opposing team's refusal to play (clause 16.2), a result can be achieved only if both teams have had the opportunity of batting for at least 20 overs, unless one team has been all out in less than 5 overs or unless the team batting second scores enough runs to win in less than 5 overs (10 overs in the semi-finals and final). - 16.1.3 Save for circumstances where a match is awarded to a team as a consequence of the opposing team's refusal to play (clause 16.2), all matches in which both teams have not had an opportunity of batting for a minimum of 5 overs (10 overs in the semi-finals and final), shall be declared a No Result.